Strategically Located Lithium Projects in North and South America

 Dajin has been working with EM Strategies of Reno (formally Enviroscientists) to prepare the baseline studies and documentation for a Plan of Operations (POO) to be submitted to the Bureau of Land Management.
 This POO will give Dajin flexibility to drill multiple wells beyond the four approved in the Notice.
 Dajin also holds water rights at Teels Marsh, so this is facilitating the permitting for drilling, testing and discharging any proposed wells.
 The 2018 drill program was launched near the beginning of the year.

-Within the Alkali Lake basin, Dajin holds 5,591 acres (2,262 hectares) through 278 placer claims,100-percent owned.
+Within the Alkali spring basin, Dajin holds 2,921 acres (1,182 hectares) through 145 placer claims, 100% owned.
 The basin is separate from Clayton Valley although only 7 miles (11 kilometers) away.
-Gravity and magnetic surveys have been completed which show the basin to be over 4,000 feet (1,200 meters) deep and similar geology to Clayton Valley in that it is a classic fault bound closed-basin playa.
+Gravity and magnetic surveys have been completed which show the basin to be over 4,000 feet (1,200 meters) deep with similar geology to Clayton Valley in that it is a classic fault bound closed-basin playa.
 Dajin has applied for water rights in the basin, and the application process is underway.
 A preliminary National Instrument 43-101 has been completed.

 Salinas Grandes, Argentina